bernardosulzbach/bernardosulzbach.github.io/_posts/2015-07-18-why-forbid-object-cloning.md

 ---
 layout: post
-title: Why Forbid Object Cloning
+title: "Why Forbid Object Cloning"
 ---

 These are the reasons why I chose to forbid object cloning: